jsingh-97/VConnect/README.md

 # VConnect
-VConnect is platform where you can with your company alumni or University alumni.
+VConnect is a platform where you can connect with your company alumni or University alumni.
 Features
 1. SignUp/Login
 2. Follow/Unfollow People